 - Trainers or organizations with websites that are incomplete or under construction (or that only have a Facebook page) may be new or inexperienced, or may not be fully committed to the work of service dog training.
 This is an important consideration.
 Everyone has to start somewhere, but people that have been training service dogs professionally for twenty years will have a deeper depth of experience than people who are just starting out.

 - Organizations or websites that rail against breeding dogs for service work or that say that they get all their dogs from shelters are often suspect.
-While there are some excellent and ethical programs that train mostly or exclusively rescue or shelter dogs, most reputable programs rely on purpose-bred dogs or a mix of purpose-bred dogs, dogs donated by breeders, and rescue dogs or client pets.
+There are a small number of excellent and ethical programs that train mostly or exclusively rescue or shelter dogs, but this requires them usually to screen out thousands of dogs to find just a handful that will work out.
+Most reputable programs rely on purpose-bred dogs or sometimes a mix of purpose-bred dogs, dogs donated by breeders, and rescue dogs or client pets.
 Reputable programs that train rescue dogs are upfront about the rigorous testing required and the high number of dogs that do not pass assessments.

 Be an Informed Consumer